privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ## A Summer of Learning, Creativity, and Confidence

       Camp Coding Space gives kids the opportunity to build real technology skills while having a summer they’re excited about.
-Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island, our camps combine hands-on learning, collaboration, and movement in a fun, supportive environment.
+Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island, our camps combine hands-on learning and collaboration in a fun, supportive environment.

       Each day is thoughtfully designed to keep students engaged, curious, and motivated, while helping them develop skills that last far beyond the summer.